 Holland Tulip Festival

-From early April to Mid May (in 2017 April 1-May 14) tulips dominate the city of Amsterdam for the Holland Tulip Festival (or ‘Tulp Festival’ in Dutch).
+From early April to Mid May (in 2018 April 21-May 6) tulips dominate the city of Amsterdam for the Holland Tulip Festival (or ‘Tulp Festival’ in Dutch).
 Over 500.000 tulips can be admired at 60 locations in the city.
 You can buy an information guide that describes all the venues and tells you which tulips you can see in each location.
 On the Holland Tulip Festival website you’ll find an interactive map.
 The map also indicates which flowers are in bloom and which will be blooming soon.
-Tulip Festival 2017
+This is great time to visit The Netherlands.
+If you’ve never been to Amsterdam before then definitely check out this detailed Amsterdam accommodation guide to figure out the best area for you to stay.

 Keukenhof gardens and Keukenhof Flower Festival